ashleefv/ApplNumComp/L12 Advanced Parameter Estimation in MATLAB.md

-# **Advanced Parameter Estimation in MATLAB**
+# **Lesson 12: Advanced Parameter Estimation in MATLAB**
-This lesson focuses on parameter estimation with more advanced examples in MATLAB
+This lesson focuses on parameter estimation with more advanced examples in MATLAB.

 ### **Introductory videos**
 None for this lesson